PCDS Curriculum

 Daily Schedule

 Children of two, three, four and five years of age are enrolled at PCDS.
-Toddlers attend either two or three sessions per week.
+Toddlers attend either two, three or five sessions per week.
 Threes, Fours and Fives attend five sessions per week.
 The decision as to which session a child will attend is made based on the age of the child, his or her needs, and the availability of places.

 • Toddlers: 9:00 AM - 12:00 PM